TL;DR

 7. Photos

 Acting as visual records of the world that came before, Photos are found in framed form across the landscape — mounted on walls, propped against ruins, or placed in what were once homes.
 Photos don’t require reading; they’re experienced at a glance, but each one contributes to the broader picture of who lived here and what this world once looked like.
+They are among the easiest Record types to spot due to their distinctive framed appearance.

 What Do Human Records Reward in Pokémon Pokopia?